Bachelor of Exercise Science Degree

 The Coursework Progression Map will help identify the courses needed to meet the state general education requirements while fulfilling the prerequisites for the Exercise Science degree.
 For the free elective, it is recommended to take DEP 2004 Principles of Development as this will satisfy many graduate school prerequisites.Students following this course sequence will satisfy all necessary prerequisites for upper-level Exercise Science coursework.
 Courses listed in Year 1 and Year 2 are offered every term.

-View Exercise Science Lower Level Coursework Progression Map
+View Exercise Science Lower Level Degree Map

 Years 3 and 4The Exercise Science Program utilizes a cohort model in years 3 and 4.
 All students start in the fall term and follow the same course progression model.
 Due to the complexity of the multiple sections each semester, students are registered for their required courses internally.

-View Exercise Science Upper Level Coursework Progression Map
+View Exercise Science Upper Level Degree Map

 Download the Exercise Science (ES) Upper Level Curriculum Matrix